vagran/GateForge/README.md

 ## High-level helpers

 The above functionality is mostly one-to-one mapped to generated Verilog.
-It is up to the framework user how to organize the design at higher level using all the power of Python.
+It is up to the framework user to decide how to organize the design at higher level using all the power of Python.
 However, several helpers are provided for typical tasks.

 ### Typing